 In a vast city like Los Angeles, the choice of where to stay can greatly influence your experience of the city.
 Whether it’s a renowned hotel in the bustling heart of Hollywood or a serene property with ocean views in Santa Monica, these iconic hotels in the Los Angeles area are destinations in themselves.

-Here you can discover the 10 best iconic hotels in LA.
+Here you can discover the 10 best iconic hotels in Los Angeles.

 1. Pendry West Hollywood